ellepannitto/TheBFG/doc/TheBFG.md

 * Group4: head = speak, dependants = {teacher, history}

-We have two types of relations.
+Like we said earlier, we have two types of relations.

 1) The relationships WITHIN a group